vchandela/ddia/lsm-store/README.md

+## Compression
+- tradeoff b/w speed and size.
+Smaller the file, more the time take to decompress it.
+We'll use `snappy` for compression.
+  - Always benchmark, file size vs search time. e.g In our case, we saw 30% file size reduction but also 20-30% increase in search time.
+- Compression makes sense if you're storing large amounts of data.
+However, you're constantly decompressing data blocks from disk to load them in memory for searching, use `caching` to store the decompressed copies of frequently accessed data blocks in memory.
+  - So, real-world storage engines use `buffer pools` to cache decompressed data blocks.

+## Important Points:
+- 1 data block != 1 memtable.
+Their relation depends on the memtable size limit and flush threshold.
+  - e.g memtable size limit < flush threshold -> 1 data block can have multiple memtable
+  - Practically, it is better to think in terms of records (kv-pairs) as workload might have lot of small kv-pairs or few exceptionally large kv-pairs.
+- In our case, sstable is ~8 KB.
+As they are not fixed size, we can't use binary search.
+  - We can make them fixed size using padding.
+However, this will lead to disk space wastage across all SSTables.
+Also, our write perf is degraded in case of small data.
+We have to pad everywhere unnecessarily.
+- Once the correct index block points to a data block, the actual search inside the data block can be done entirely in memory.
+Disk I/O becomes limited to loading the relevant blocks.
+- The size of the SSTable or the data it contains becomes less critical because binary search operates logarithmically, so even **a very large SSTable can be searched almost as quickly as a small one, provided the indexing is efficient** (load index block in memory -> load relevant data block in memory) and the number of disk accesses is controlled.
+- Even if the total amount of data stored in `.sst` is large, the number of disk seeks matters more than the size of the file itself, because once a block is read into memory, in-memory operations are much faster.
+In modern systems, `seek time` and `latency for disk access` are primary bottlenecks, not the amount of data.

 ## SSTable
 - Do buffered I/O of 4KB to match OS page size and block size on disks.
 - `storageManager` manages primary data folder of storage engine that contains all `.sst` files produced.